eye-division/madiacharya/_paintings/a-glimpse.md

 description_markdown: >-
   This is a new series of paintings which are small and irregular edges.
-They are left purposefully unframed, free and expansive but also appear to be a 'glimpse' of something fleeting rather than fixed
+They are left purposefully unframed, free and expansive but also appear to be a 'glimpse' of something fleeting rather than fixed.
 _gallery_date:
 permalink: /paintings/a-glimpse
 archive: false